The History of Anthem

 For those eligible for Plan F, there are also high-deductible Medicare plans that offer lower premiums for healthy seniors with low medical expenses.

 Anthem Medicare Supplement Plan G

 Plan G has slowly become the most popular plan.
 It is identical in coverage to Plan F, except it does not cover the Part B deductible.
-In 2021, the Part B Deductible is only $203 .
-Because this deductible is not covered, premiums for Plan G ares much lower.
-Many seniors found that they money they saved with Plan G, more than made up for the deductible cost.
+Because of that, premiums for Plan G are much lower.
+Many seniors found that the money they saved with Plan G, more than made up for the deductible cost.

 Anthem Medicare Supplement Plan N

 Plan N is one of the newest Medicare supplements on the market.
 This plan was created in 2010, and offers comprehensive coverage but lower premiums than Plan G. The reason for the lower premiums is that you do pay more out-of-pocket costs, but the large costs are covered by the insurance.
 Like G, you are responsible for the Part B deductible, but also any Part B excess charges.

 Even though Medicare plans tend to be Anthem’s most popular coverage, it also offers other Medicare-based products, including Medicare Advantage.

 Anthem offers the Medicare Part C, Medicare Advantage plan.
 This can be a great Medigap plan for many seniors, but the healthcare choices can be limited and it is not available in every geographical location.